Lucas-C/ludochaordic/content/pages/jdr-blades-in-the-dark.md

         title.onmouseout = function () { this.getElementsByTagName('svg')[0].style.visibility = 'hidden'; };
     });
 });
-// Make all article images clickables / openable in a new tab: document.querySelectorAll("article img").forEach((img) => {
+// Make all article images clickable / openable in a new tab: document.querySelectorAll("article img").forEach((img) => {
     if (img.parentElement.tagName !== "A") {
         var a = document.createElement('a');